-Scientific research points to the positive impact of dance and music on the brain, and no one would agree more than Kitchener dance instructor Jill Simpson.
-Simpson is the developer of two unique programs which use dance, specific movement patterns, and simultaneous cognitive exercise to keep healthy brains active, impaired brains stimulated, and struggling bodies mobile and graceful.
+Scientific research points to the positive impact of dance and music on the brain, and no one would agree more than Kitchener dance instructor Jill Simpson, the developer of two unique programs which use dance, specific movement patterns, and simultaneous cognitive exercise to keep healthy brains active, impaired brains stimulated, and struggling bodies mobile and graceful.

 Dance and physical storytelling, as Simpson calls it, transfer the command centre for movement to a different part of the brain.
 Someone with a movement disorder might struggle to move an arm, yet unconsciously dance that same action fluidly, just as someone who stutters might sing.
 For people with MS, cerebral palsy, stroke-related issues, or Parkinson’s the program is a huge confidence builder, and many are able to take the techniques they learn and apply them to life outside of class.

 Simpson’s other project, the Body, Mind, and Movement Program for Brain Fitness grew out of her work with the Alzheimer Society’s Minds in Motion® program.
 Building upon her experience, Simpson’s research took the concept of using physical activity to stimulate the brain to yet another level.
-By adding dance, rhythm patterns, and concurrent cognitive exercise, the program constantly challenges the brain in new and fun ways.
+By adding dance, rhythm patterns, and concurrent cognitive exercise, the program constantly challenges the brain in new and fun ways stimulating and building new neural pathways.

 Growing awareness of the ever increasing Alzheimer’s crisis, has triggered tremendous interest in the Body, Mind, and Movement Program for Brain Fitness, and classes are now offered throughout Kitchener, Waterloo, Elmira, and Guelph/Eramosa.